AviatrixSystems/avxlabs-docs/ace_pro/docs/lab1.md

 Hourglass icon
 ```

 Navigate to **Cloud Resources > Cloud Assets > VPC/VNets & Subnets**.
-In the search field, enter the name of the previously created VNet, **`azure-us-central-spoke1`**.
-Then, expand the VNet to explore the additional subnets created by the Aviatrix Controller."
+In the search field, enter the name of the VNet you created earlier, **`azure-us-central-spoke1`**.
+Then, expand the VNet to view the additional subnets that were created by the **Aviatrix Controller**.

 ```{tip}
 **Click on the refresh button!**